-Today, more and more research firms continue to drive home the power of local broadcast television and digital media.
-For that reason, we've created this research section linking to the original articles or website where the complete information can be found.
+Today, more and more research firms continue to drive home the power of Multi Platform media.
+For that reason, we've created this research section linking to the original articles or websites where the complete information can be found.

 Be sure to bookmark this page to return often to keep up on the latest research all in one easy to find location.